input-output-hk/plinth-static-analyzer-research/audits/Plinth.md

 ## Djed

-**Description**
+**Auditor**: Tweag

-From: Tweag To: IOG
+**Auditee**: IOG

-**Summary:** Cardano's native overcollateralized stablecoin, developed by IOG and powered by COTI.
+**Description**: Cardano's native overcollateralized stablecoin, developed by IOG and powered by COTI.
 DJED is backed by ADA and uses SHEN as a reserve coin.

-**Findings**
+### Findings

 **May be relevant**

 - **2.2.1.1.
 Additional tokens of the order token currency symbol can be minted:** Validation checks only the specific token name ("DjedOrderTicket") without restricting other token names under the same currency symbol, allowing arbitrary minting of tokens with different names.
-Detectable pattern: token validation filtering by specific token name, but detecting the missing check for other token names requires identifying absence of negative validation (proving no other tokens exist)
+<ins>Detectable pattern</ins>: token validation filtering by specific token name, but detecting the missing check for other token names requires identifying absence of negative validation (proving no other tokens exist)

 **Not relevant**